DHCSSza/escalator-sadilar/content/home/twitter.md

 # Order that this section appears on the page.
 weight: 40

-title: Recent News via Twitter and Our Blogs
+title: Recent News via Twitter and Blog

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.